 After the neutrino beam is produced, the neutrino fluxes and interaction cross sections must be measured with near and intermediate detectors.
-Hyper-K collaboration plans a suite of near and intermediate detectors to address all systematic effects that are critical for the Hyper-K physics program.
+The collaboration plans a suite of near detectors to address all systematic effects that are critical for the Hyper-Kamiokande physics program.
 This will include the existing T2K Near Detectors, INGRID and ND280.